cdmuir/britstom/README.md

 # britstom

-Light and growth form interact to shape stomatal ratio among British angiosperms
+Light and growth form interact to shape stomatal ratio among British angiosperms.
+Accepted at *New Phytologist*.

 This project was developed by [Chris Muir](www.chrisdmuir.com).